After a six-month, self-imposed period of abstinence from alcohol, drinking crept back into my life — while I was in costume.

 Nevertheless, when I look back, I see that Halloween night as extremely significant.
 It was the first time I thought to hide my drinking — a practice that would eventually become a way of life for me.
 Even more disturbing, I didn’t think there was anything wrong with it.
 I didn’t think it was “deceptive” or “wrong” or even “weird.”
 I was just having fun, kicking back in costume, on my terms and my terms alone.

-It’s also progressive, chronic and, to once again quote The Big Book, “cunning, baffling [and] powerful.”
+It’s also progressive, chronic, and extremely cunning.
 It let me have my fun until it found a time when I was truly vulnerable, truly cracked, to turn on me and take over.
 And along the way, it kept planting seeds, nurturing my brain with grandiose thoughts.
 My body may not have been physically dependent at that point, but my mind was well on its way to being covertly converted.

-So that Halloween night, when I purposely concealed my drinking for the very first time, as harmless it may have seemed to me in that moment, it was all part of the disease’s plan.
+So that Halloween night, when I purposely concealed my drinking for the very first time, as harmless it may have seemed to me in that moment, it was all part of my alcoholism’s great, grand plan.
 It was setting me up and getting me prepped for the hell I was to pay not too far in the future.